mz4987/CS598-DL4H-Reproducibility-Project/README.md

 # About

 This project is a reproducibility study of [MIMIC-Extract:A Data Extraction, Preprocessing, and Representation Pipeline for MIMIC-III](https://github.com/mz4987/MIMIC_Extract).
-The citation of original paper is listed below.
+The citation of the original paper is listed below.
+We have re-used the codes provide by this study for this reproduction.

 ```
 Shirly Wang, Matthew B. A. McDermott, Geeticka Chauhan, Michael C. Hughes, Tristan Naumann,
 and Marzyeh Ghassemi.
 MIMIC-Extract: A Data Extraction, Preprocessing, and Representation